normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/CreateTable.md

 ### Provisioning

 A table has 2 possible billing modes.
 The first mode called Provisioned where you set the read and write capacity needed for the table.
-Amazon CloudWatch and Autoscaling can be used to monitor the usage versus provisioned and automatically adjust the provisioning.
-The second mode is called [On-Demand](https://aws.amazon.com/blogs/aws/amazon-dynamodb-on-demand-no-capacity-planning-and-pay-per-request-pricing/) where you pay per request instead of for provision requests.
+Amazon CloudWatch and Autoscaling can be used to monitor the usage versus what has been provisioned and automatically adjust the provisioning.
+The second mode is called
+[On-Demand](https://aws.amazon.com/blogs/aws/amazon-dynamodb-on-demand-no-capacity-planning-and-pay-per-request-pricing/) where you pay per request instead of for provision requests.
 The guidance is to use provisioned mode if the usage is predictable and on-demand when the traffic is difficult to predict.